ParadiseSS13/Paradise/.github/CONTRIBUTING.md

  of a pull request needs to be removed/changed, you may simply modify that single commit.
  Due to limitations of the engine, this may not always be possible; but do try your best.

+  * Keep your pull requests small and reviewable whenever possible.
+Do not bundle unrelated fix even if it generate more pull requests otherwise.
+In case of mapping PR to add in a feature - consult a maintainer on whether it would be appropriate to split up the PRs to add the feature to multiple maps individually.

  * Document and explain your pull requests thoroughly.
 Failure to do so will delay a PR as we question why changes were made.
 This is especially important if you're porting a PR from another codebase (i.e. TG) and divert from the original.
 Explaining with single